What Is A Wide Color Gamut Monitor?

 It even has wide viewing angles, meaning people off to the side of the display won’t suffer from a degradation in picture quality.

-More important is the fact that it’s has a flicker free design, meaning you won’t get eyestrain from looking at it.
-It’s also 32 inches in total, which is pretty big for a computer screen.
+It’s also 27 inches in total, which is pretty big for a computer screen.

-Even for gamers, the 1ms response time and 144Hz support means games will feel much more responsive and fluid.
+Even for gamers, it has a fast response time which makes games feel much more responsive and fluid.

-All of this makes for an all around amazing package.
-No doubt at all you’ll end up loving it.
+All of this makes for an all around amazing performer.

 What Is The Best Wide Color Television?

 Now if we switch over to the TV side, that’s a tough one.
-All things considered, I’d have to stick with the TV I chose in a previous article which was the Samsung 49-inch Class QLED Q80T Series.
+All things considered, I’d have to say one of them is definitely the Samsung 50-Inch Class QLED Q60B Series

 This is a particularly unique television in that it uses what are known as quantum dots.